alexeagleson/nextjs-fullstack-app-template/README.app.md

 We'll be using the current "hot commodity" [Tailwind CSS](https://tailwindcss.com/) as the tool we use to organize our design system, and get styles implemented quickly while maintaining a consistent look and feel to the product.

 Finally and maybe most importantly, this tutorial is also focused on trying to replicate the real software development process.
-So we won't just be jumping into building, we'll be looking at what the requirements are based on our goals, what the scope of the project should be, and planning out in advance how we are going to build both the front-end and back-end.
+So we won't just be jumping into building, we'll be looking at what the requirements are based on our goals, what the scope of the project should be, and planning out in advance how we are going to build both the front end and back end.

 By the end of the tutorial our goal will be to have a functional full-stack Next.js app that we can push to a production site and continue to iterate on in the future with a team of developers following a consistent system.